Webbiefourth/Apache-Netbeans-9.0-MacOSX/README.md

 Download Apache NetBeans 9.x from https://netbeans.apache.org/download/index.html

-Once you have the downloaded, or cloned, package Apache-Netbeans-9.0-MacOSX, expand it in directory "Apache-Netbeans-9.0-MacOSX-master/Contents/Resources/Netbeans".
+Once you have the downloaded, or cloned, package Apache-Netbeans-9.0-MacOSX, expand it in directory "Apache-Netbeans-9.0-MacOSX-master".

 On your system you will end up with a directory, something like "Apache-Netbeans-9.0-MacOSX-master".
-Once you have downloaded and expanded the netbeans version, as mentioned above, rename this root directory to "netbeans 9.0.app".
+The directory should include a shell app named "Netbeans 9.0.app" together with this README.md file and Apache v2 License.
+Download and expand latest netbeans binary package in "Netbeans 9.0.app/Contents/Resources/Netbeans" and your shell app is ready to run as Netbeans.
+If your newly downloaded binary is higher version than 9.0, then you will have to update info.plist and the app name to reflect the version change.
+You can always just use the https://github.com/Webbiefourth/ASF-Netbeans-MacOSX-packager/blob/master/README.md packager Bash shell-script, which will create you a new application in the time it takes to download the new Apache Netbeans binary.

 Now you have a runnable MacOS X NetBeans.